 - Electromyography (EMG)

 - Nerve Conduction Studies (NCS)

 - Magnetic Resonance Imaging (MRI)

 - Selective Nerve Root Block

 Most causes of neck pain are not life threatening and resolve with time and conservative medical treatment.
-Determining a treatment strategy depends mainly on identifying the location and cause of the irritated nerve root.
+Determining a treatment strategy depends mainly on identifying the location and cause of the pain.
 Although neck pain can be quite debilitating and painful, nonsurgical management can alleviate many symptoms.
 The doctor may prescribe medications to reduce the pain or inflammation and muscle relaxants to allow time for healing to occur.
 Reducing physical activities or wearing a cervical collar may help provide support for the spine, reduce mobility and decrease pain and irritation.
 Trigger point injection, including corticosteroids, can temporarily relieve pain.
 Occasionally, epidural steroids may be recommended.
 Conservative treatment options may continue for up to six or eight weeks.

-If the patient is experiencing any weakness or numbness in the arms or legs, seek medical advice.
-If the patient has had any trauma and is now experiencing neck pain with weakness or numbness, consult a neurosurgeon.
+If the patient is experiencing any weakness or numbness in the arms or legs, seek medical advice more urgently.
+If the patient has had any trauma and is now experiencing neck pain with weakness or numbness, urgent consultation with a neurosurgeon is recommended.

 When conservative treatment for neck pain does not provide relief, surgery may be needed.
 Patients may be a candidate for surgery if: